Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: LASSI-EE Framework

 \subsection{Stage 3: Iterative Self-Prompted Refactoring}

-This stage represents the core iterative refinement loop of LASSI-EE.
-Using the context and refactoring plan from Stage 2, Stage 3 repeatedly generates, tests, and evaluates energy-optimized code versions.
-The LLM responds with a description of changes and a code block for evaluation (Appendix A Table 11).
+This stage is the core iterative refinement loop of LASSI-EE.
+Using the context and refactoring plan from Stage 2, the LLM repeatedly generates, tests, and evaluates energy-optimized code versions, responding to each prompt with a description of changes and a code block for evaluation.

-\textsl{Self-Correcting Feedback Loop.} A critical innovation in LASSI-EE is autonomous error correction without human intervention.
-When compilation or runtime errors occur, an iterative correction process continues until all errors are eliminated (see Self-correction Loop in Figure \ref{fig:lassiee-pipeline}).
-LASSI-EE captures compiler errors and re-prompts the LLM to generate revised code.
-Following successful compilation, any runtime errors from code execution are provided to the LLM with the buggy code to generate corrections.
-This cycles until the generated code runs error-free, with prompts ensuring the LLM maintains function signatures, kernel logic, and original behavior while fixing errors (Appendix A Table 7).
-A configurable maximum threshold of self-correction attempts prevents runaway iterations.
-None of the trials reported in \S~\ref{sec:results} terminated prematurely due to unrepairable code errors.
-This self-correction mechanism is not applied to the vanilla LLM generation in Stage 1, allowing for fair comparison between an unassisted LLM and the LASSI-EE framework.
+\textsl{Self-Correcting Feedback Loop.} LASSI-EE inherits the self-correction mechanism from LASSI~\cite{LASSI} for autonomous error recovery.
+When compilation or runtime errors occur, the pipeline captures the error output and re-prompts the LLM with the buggy code to generate corrections (see Self-correction Loop in Figure \ref{fig:lassiee-pipeline}).
+This cycle continues until the code compiles and executes without errors, with prompts directing the LLM to preserve function signatures, kernel logic, and original behavior while fixing errors.
+A configurable maximum threshold prevents runaway iterations.
+None of the trials reported in \S\ref{sec:results} terminated due to unrepairable code errors.
+The self-correction mechanism is not applied to the vanilla LLM in Stage 1, ensuring a fair comparison between an unassisted LLM and the full LASSI-EE pipeline.

-\textsl{Energy-Driven Iteration and Screening.} Once generated code passes self-correction, power profiles are collected during execution, energy measures calculated, and the code evaluated by the LLM-as-a-Judge (\S~\ref{sec:llm-as-a-judge}).
-If screening fails, this version is archived but filtered from energy comparisons, and Stage 3 restarts with the same refactoring plan.
-If screening passes, energy metrics are compared to current ``best'' code (source, vanilla LLM version, or any Stage 3 version), defined as code that compiles, executes, passes LLM-as-a-Judge screening, and consumes the least energy.
-If energy savings improves, this revision becomes the new ``best,'' prompting the LLM to write a \emph{new} refactoring plan based on the latest optimizations, initiating another Stage 3 iteration.
+\textsl{Energy-Driven Iteration and Screening.} Once generated code passes self-correction, the pipeline collects power profiles, calculates energy and runtime metrics, and submits the code to the LLM-as-a-Judge agent (\S\ref{sec:llm-as-a-judge}).
+If screening fails, the version is archived but filtered from energy comparisons, and Stage 3 restarts with the same refactoring plan.
+If screening passes, the energy metrics are compared to the current ``best'' code (defined as the lowest-energy candidate among source, vanilla LLM, and prior Stage 3 versions that compiled, executed, and passed screening).
+If the new version improves on the best, then it becomes the new best, and the LLM is prompted to produce a new refactoring plan reflecting the latest optimizations, initiating another Stage 3 iteration.